All Star Cup (commentator)

 He hosted the BBC's outtake show 'Auntie's Bloomers' during the 1990's, which included some series relating to specific TV footage, such as 'Auntie's Natural Bloomers' and 'Auntie's Sporting Bloomers'.

 He was made an honorary KBE in the 2005 Queen's Birthday honours list.
-He took dual British/Irish citizenship shortly afterwards, thus he can now officially be called "Sir Terry Wogan".
+He took dual British/Irish citizenship shortly afterwards, allowing him to officially be called "Sir Terry Wogan".

 Books / Tapes